+Minor Spills

-Minor Spills Minor Spills Avoid breathing vapours and contact with skin and eyes.
-Wear protective clothing, impervious gloves and safety glasses.
-Shut off all possible sources of ignition and increase ventilation.
-Clear area of personnel and move upwind.
+- ▶ Clean up all spills immediately. - ▶ Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses.

+▶ Shut off all possible sources of ignition and increase ventilation.
+Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
+Personal Protective Equipment advice is contained in Section 8 of the MSDS.